cloud-gov/pages-core/docs/DEVELOPMENT.md

 In order to make it possible to log in with local UAA authentication in a development environment it is necessary to also build and start the UAA container, which requires specifying a second docker compose configuration file when executing the docker compose commands which build containers or start the development environment, e.g.:

-1. `docker compose -f ./docker-compose.yml -f ./docker-compose.uaa.yml --env-file ./services/local/docker.env build`
+1. `docker compose -f ./docker-compose.yml -f ./docker-compose.uaa.yml --env-file ./services/local/docker.env build --build-arg BUILD_ENV=LOCAL`
 1. `docker compose -f ./docker-compose.yml -f ./docker-compose.uaa.yml --env-file ./services/local/docker.env up`

 #### GitLab in a Docker container